rtlcopymemory/Discord-Logging-Manager/README.md

 ```

 ## Scopes
 This bot needs both the `bot` and the `applications.commands` scopes when cerating an invite!
+Suggested permissions: `139586817088`

 ## Commands
 - `logging <set_server/set_users/set_messages/remove> <channel>`: Sets or remove channels where the bot will post the logs